antonsolomko/snooker-andy/README.md

 * whitewash your opponent, or
 * win (with any score) against a stronger opponent.

-Otherwice make sure that you don't lose too many frames to rabbits.
+Otherwise make sure that you don't lose too many frames to rabbits.

 #### When will I get an official rating?

 When reliability of your rating becomes positive.
-It usually takes about 20 frames to play with 5 different opponents, but precise number depents on the "quality" of you opponents, as well as some other factors.
+It usually takes about 20 frames to play with 5 different opponents, but precise number depends on the "quality" of you opponents, as well as some other factors.
 Keep playing and you get your official status soon.

 #### What happens to my rating if I don't play for some time?